luscus/package.loader/README.md

 Execute following line

-    npm install package.loader@0.1.x --save
+    npm install package.loader --save

 ### Require module

-    var modules = require('package.loader');
+    var loader = require('package.loader');

 ## Usage

-### require(packageName)
+### match, matchInParent, matchInRoot

 Parameters:
-- `packageName`: a String matching the package name or a relative path to some file.
-The path is relative to the *node_modules* directory.

-Returns a package.

-    modules.require('mypackage');
-    modules.require('../folder/someFile');
-    modules.require('../package.json');

-### match(regexp)

-Parameters:
 - `regexp`: a regular expression

-Return an Array with matching module names or an empty Array if no match was found.
+Return an Array with matching package names or an empty Array if no match was found.

-    // return a list of dependencies which name starts with 'service' modules.match(/^service.*/);
+    // return a list of dependencies which name starts with 'service' loader.match(/^service.*/);

-### load(regexp, bowerPath)
+### require, requireFromParent, requireFromRoot

 Parameters:
-- `regexp`: a regular expression
+- `package`: a regular expression or a string
-- `bowerPath`: a path relative to the bower module root, pointing to the file to require

-Loads one requested plugin, but the regexp has to have a unique match.
+Loads one requested plugin, but the regexp has to have an unique match.

 Throws an error if too many or no plugin was found.

-    // return a list of dependencies which name starts with 'service' var myplugin = modules.load(/^service.*/);

-### loadAll(regexp, bowerPath)
+    loader.require('mypackage');
+    loader.require('../tools/mytool');
+    loader.require(/^service.*/);

+### load, loadFromParent, loadFromRoot

 Parameters:
 - `regexp`: a regular expression
-- `bowerPath`: a path relative to the bower module root, pointing to the file to require

-Loads all matching plugin in a map.
+Loads one requested plugin, but the regexp has to have a at least one match.

 Throws an error if no plugin was found.

-    // return a list of dependencies which name starts with 'service' var myplugins = modules.loadAll(/^service.*/);
+    // return a list of dependencies which name starts with 'service' var myplugin = loader.load(/^service.*/);

+### mock, mockInParent, mockInRoot

+Parameters:
+- `packageName`: a package name
+- `packageExport`: the Object to be returned by the mocked package

+Enables to mock packages in the dependencies from SELF, PARENT or ROOT.
+This can be used for testing.

+    // define a mock in SELF
+    loader.mock('hello.world', function () {console.log('hello world')});

-    // access plugin with their names
+    // access mock
-    myplugins['service-probe'] ...
+    var mock = loader.require('hello.world')

+    mock(); // prints "hello world"